bernardo1574/my-contacts/README.md

 npm install
 ```

-After installing the dependencies insert the mongodb connection url in your .env file
+After installing the dependencies insert the mongodb connection url in your .env file.
+Use Mongodb Atlas

 ```
 DATABASE_URL="MONGO_URL"
 ```

-If you don't know how to create a connection with mongodb, you can follow this tutorial step by step <br>
+If you don't know how to create a connection with mongodb Atlas, you can follow this step-by-step tutorial <br>
-<a href="https://dev.to/dalalrohit/how-to-connect-to-mongodb-atlas-using-node-js-k9i">Click Here</a>
+<a href="https://abyssinian-geometry-9d3.notion.site/Documentation-for-installing-MongoDB-using-the-mongodb-atlas-5442a2ba7a73447e822c0e37995d7619">Click Here</a>

 After placing the mongodb url execute the following commands: